-Following a year that saw more than its fair share of bus crashes in New York, state Governor Andrew Cuomo has found an extra $1 million to fund an initiative that would completely change the way buses are inspected.
+After a year filled with too many bus crashes in New York, state Governor Andrew Cuomo has found an extra **$1 million** for a plan to totally change how buses get inspected.

 The New York State Department of Transportation reportedly conducts more than 150,000 bus inspections every year.
 When the changes Cuomo has proposed goes into effect it will change the previous method of inspecting every bus several times a year to a performance-based system in which the companies with the worst safety records receive more inspections than those companies which have a safer record.
 All companies will still get at least two inspections a year, even those with the very best safety records.